neuromorphic-polito/spikify/docs/api/python/encoding/temporal_coding/index.rst

 Contents of the ``temporal`` folder:

 - **Contrast**: Algorithms that encode based on variations in the signal over time.
-- **Latency/ISI**: Techniques that utilize the latency between spikes (inter-spike interval) for encoding.
+- **Latency**: Techniques that utilize the latency between spikes (inter-spike interval) for encoding.
 - **Global Referenced**: Methods that rely on global temporal characteristics, such as phase encoding or time-to-first-spike.
 - **Deconvolution**: Approaches that reconstruct the signal from a spike train using deconvolution techniques.